Veykril/tlborm/src/macros/macro_rules.md

 * `ty`: a type
 * `vis`: a possible empty visibility qualifier (e.g. `pub`, `pub(in crate)`, ...)

-For more in-depth description of the fragement specifiers, check out the [Fragment Specifiers](./minutiae/fragment-specifiers.md) chapter.
+For more in-depth description of the fragment specifiers, check out the [Fragment Specifiers](./minutiae/fragment-specifiers.md) chapter.

 For example, here is a `macro_rules!` macro which captures its input as an expression under the metavariable `$e`:

 ```rust,ignore
 macro_rules! one_expression {